Welcome to the Media Mastery mini-series, where we look at the five most common challenges business owners face while trying to build a leading brand.

-- What are their biggest pain points?
+- What are their most significant pain points?
 What causes them the most frustration?

 - What are their aspirations?
 What do they want that you can help them achieve?

-It’s a creative exercise that helps you to get inside of your customer’s head and understand their motivations, desires, and fears a bit more intimately.
-It’s an essential part of the process, and I would highly recommend giving it a shot.
-But the main reason it’s relevant to us is that the avatar will reveal our “where.”
+It’s a creative exercise that helps you get inside your customer’s heads and understand their motivations, desires, and fears more intimately.
+It’s an essential part of the process, and I highly recommend trying it.
+The main reason it’s relevant to us is that the avatar will reveal our “where.”

 What’s Your Where?